 Needless to say, such remarkable results inspired our team to put the shoulder to the wheel.
 Based on gathered data, we managed to find and fix critical bottlenecks, while preventing their harmful impact on the further development stages.

 Our team kept working closely with the Gokada’s managers and their feedback after the release date.
 Our goal was to make the admin panel more optimized and simplified so managers could effectively solve basic operational tasks and provide quick support to all app users.

 We also had a few scheduled projects, such as an improvement of the payment system and an integration of the recruitment add-on module that was mainly focused on converting leads into drivers.
 That said, drivers could go through online tutorials and other training materials, pass a test and get a driver’s license in a short time.

 Unfortunately, the Lagos government implemented the ban on passenger motorcycles in February, so Gokada had to pivot the entire business to a delivery service.
 That’s where our fruitful mutual collaboration has ended, thus excluding the possibility of accomplishing all the remaining goals.

 We are thrilled about the opportunity to provide software development services for your business

-I'm Digital Business Expert at Brocoders company.
+I'm Head of Business Development at Brocoders company.
 Pick a date that works for you to see available times to meet with me and discus your project needs